sonjageorgievska/current/proposals/software-sustainability.md

 The mission of your SIG should contribute to the organization’s mission.
 -->

-- Sharing knowledge about best practices regarding research software development, specifically in relation to:
+- Sharing knowledge about best practices regarding research software development, e.g. in relation (but not limited) to:
    - code quality
    - version control
+   - software engineering
    - testing
    - continuous integration
    - software citation
    - FAIR software
-- Formulate the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
-- Execute the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
 - Act as a signpost for questions regarding sustainability of research software

 ## What GitHub repository will the SIG use?